 - Cycle, paddle, hike and swim through lush countryside and dense jungle and come face to face with Asia’s gentle giant…the elephant!

 - Cruise down the famous Mekong River, watching the world go by whilst sipping cocktails from the comfort of your luxurious river boat

-- Gain a new insight and appreciation of authentic Thai ingredients and flavors as you sample delicacies at traditional food stands and fresh produce at colorful floating markets
+- Activate your taste buds and get a feel for authentic Thai ingredients and flavors as you visit traditional food stands and colorful floating markets

 Location & directions

 Chiang Mai, Northern Thailand, Thailand